Bleak House: The Death of Rudolph van Richten

 Bleak House: The Death of Rudolph van Richten is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1996.

 Contents

-Bleak House: The Death of Rudolph van Richten is a three-adventure campaign for the Ravenloft setting, consisting of "Adventure One, Whom Fortune Would Destroy", "Adventure Two, The Baron", and "Adventure Three, Homecoming".
-In "Whom Fortune Would Destroy", the player characters are stranded on a remote desert island and the guests of a revered psychologist whose treatments at the Asylum seem effective but disturbing.
-"The Baron" takes place in a city, where players follow up on leads gleaned from the madhouse to find out what fate has in store for Rudolph Van Richten.
-"Homecoming" draws the characters through the mists and back to Van Richten's family estate Bleak House where the characters must race to solve a mystery, stay sane, save Van Richten and get out alive.
-"Homecoming" employs an invisible time-line to keep the action rolling, the Tarokka (Tarot) system and four possible endings.
+Bleak House: The Death of Rudolph van Richten is a campaign consisting of three adventures for the Ravenloft setting, consisting of "Adventure One, Whom Fortune Would Destroy", "Adventure Two, The Baron", and "Adventure Three, Homecoming".
+In "Whom Fortune Would Destroy", the player characters are stranded on an isolated desert island and become the guests of a respected psychologist whose treatments at the Asylum seem to be effective while their effects are disturbing.
+"The Baron" takes place in a city, where the characters pursue leads that they learned about in the madhouse to find out what is happening to Rudolph van Richten.
+"Homecoming" takes the characters back to the Van Richten family estate Bleak House where they must solve a mystery quickly, try to stay sane, rescue Van Richten and escape.
+"Homecoming" uses an invisible time-line to keep the action moving, and also employs the Tarokka (Tarot) system and the adventure has four possible endings.